tatsuyafw/lita-amesh/README.md

 ### Required attributes

-NOTE: So far this gem only supports Slack adapter.
+NOTE: As of now, this gem only supports the Slack adapter.

 - `config.adapters.slack.token` (String)